 Early Norman churches were aisless, with a central tower, and built to a cruciform plan (i.e., they were shaped like a cross, or like a small t).

 Medieval parish churches were usually plastered inside and out.
-Vivid picture were painted on the interior plaster to illustrate Biblical scenes for the illiterate popluation.
+Vivid pictures were painted on the interior plaster to illustrate Biblical scenes for the illiterate population.
 Statuary was also richly painted.
 Sadly, very little of the original plastering or painting remains today, so it requires a strong imagination to picture how the churches would have looked 1,000 years ago.